- Quartet in Residence

 acting as ambassadors for the University both here and abroad;

 generally encouraging musical activity around the campus alongside the University’s Music Centre.

-Campus activities encompass chamber music coaching, instrumental lessons, conducting the University’s String Orchestra and collaborating with faculties such as English, Mathematics and Philosophy, the most recent example being a recital and discussion as part of Professor Lydia Goehr’s Visiting Fellowship in January 2011 on the ‘Figure of Four’ in music, painting, literature and poetry.
+Campus activities encompass chamber music coaching, instrumental lessons, conducting the University’s String Orchestra and collaborating with faculties such as English, Mathematics and Philosophy, an example being a recital and discussion as part of Professor Lydia Goehr’s Visiting Fellowship in January 2011 on the ‘Figure of Four’ in music, painting, literature and poetry.
 Our ‘Beer and Beethoven’ late night concerts for students are proving popular and we have initiated two scholarships to support talented string players who wish to develop their musical skills whilst studying at the University.

 The University has generously supported our commissioning and recording work for many years and our latest project, ‘Beyond the Lyric’, featuring new music by the composer Sally Beamish written in response to the work of the poet Fiona Sampson, is a collaboration that seeks to explore the common language of music and poetry.

 Our New Music 20x12 award for the Cultural Olympiad involved working with the University’s Sports Centre for the first time, and assisting them in welcoming teams from across the world as they visited Warwick to take part in the 2012 Olympic Games football tournament.

 Philip Gallaway reflects on 30 rewarding years in the post

 The Coull Quartet was appointed Quartet-in-Residence at the University of Warwick in September 1977.

 What exactly does being Quartet-in-Residence involve? - A question we are frequently asked, and one to which we are able to provide a well-rehearsed answer, but it is more difficult to explain the concept behind this rare relationship between a leading academic institution and a self-contained musical ensemble.